The Ring Battery Doorbell Plus is a welcome update to Ring’s classic video doorbell | CNN Underscored

 There’s some pixelation at the beginning of captured clips or when you first start live streaming from the doorbell, but that’s standard for pretty much any home security camera and video doorbell I’ve tested.
 Once those first few seconds are over, I’ve found the video — both live-streamed and recorded — to be sharp and clear.

-I especially like the fact that the colors aren’t over-saturated, and the camera doesn’t struggle when dealing with the afternoon sun which often causes overexposed video.
-You shouldn’t have any issues with video quality preventing you from identifying who is walking up to or riding your doorbell.
+I especially like the fact that the colors aren’t over-saturated, and the camera doesn’t struggle when dealing with the afternoon sun, which often causes overexposed video.
+You shouldn’t have any issues with video quality preventing you from identifying who is walking up to or ringing your doorbell.

 The video resolution of the Battery Doorbell Plus is a respectable upgrade from the video quality of Ring’s older battery-powered doorbells.